 “The joy of not knowing what will appear next in the story and seeing new characters reveal themselves makes facing that blank page worth it.”
 Satyam

 The key to writing a powerful story and enjoying the process of writing is to take it one step at a time.

 "The process and the structure we're being encouraged to write to is allowing me to push my character more than I ever thought possible.
 I don't know how I could write this without that guidance."
 Katherine

 The importance of imagination and intuition in the storytelling process is why we make the Four Week Unlocking Creativity Course a prerequisite for our 10 Month Novel and Script First Draft Course.
-(If you book straight into the longer course, Unlocking Creativity is included in the price.)
+(If you book straight into the longer course, Unlocking Creativity is free.)

 Unlocking Creativity enables writers to experience the power of their imagination, which we believe is the true source of creative power, an essential ingredient of the first draft course.

-For more information about our courses please go to our website.
+For more information about our courses please go to the Writers' Studio homepage